visvash/Restaurant-of-The-Future/README.md

 # Restaurant-of-The-Future
+Restaurant of the Future(<a href = "https://www.youtube.com/watch?v=dR3jsaHACXw">Video</a>)
 ## The Waiter Robot
 > Hello,
 > I have Re-designed an improved version of the robotic waiter, capable of traversing in a restaurant <b>autonomously</b> with a 3WD.
 > I applied a Lead-screw based mechanism to Al-extrusions to carry and transfer <b>payloads</b> up to 10kg to variable platforms.
 > It has incorporated general curve navigation with the help of encoder coupled motor and PID controller for navigation.
 ---